 You must be 18 to apply.
 Certain conditions allow applicants as young as 16 to apply.
 Carrier positions requiring driving are limited to age 18 or older.
 High school graduates or individuals who terminated high school education for sufficient reason are permitted to apply at age 16.

 Applicants for clerk, carrier and other specific jobs must pass an entrance exam.
 Specialties such as mechanic, electronic technician, machinist, and trades must also pass a written test.
 The overall rating is based on the test results and your qualifying work experience and education.
 Professionals and certain administrative positions don’t require an entrance exam or written test.
 They are rated and hired strictly on their prior work experience and education.

-The Postal Service schedules exams for applicants who apply for specific jobs online at https://www.usps.com/employment.
-Exams are scheduled within 14 days from the date you first apply and you can use that same exam results to apply for other vacancies.
+The Postal Service provides virtual assessment exams for specific jobs online at https://www.usps.com/employment.
+Exams are scheduled within 14 days from the date you first apply, and you can use that same exam results to apply for other vacancies.